drjat42/CppND-Capstone-Snake-Game/README.md

 - "**The project demonstrates an understanding of C++ functions and control structures.** A variety of control structures are used in the project.
 The project code is clearly organized into functions."
   - The `Board`, `BoardLoader`, `FileBoardLoader`, and `RandomBoardLoader` classes are each organzied into member functions such as constructors, `Board::Obstacles`, `BoardLoader::StartBoardLoadingThread`, and`FileBoardLoader::LoadBoard`.
 Control structures used include `while` and `for` loops, `if` blocks, function calls, and return statements.

-- "**The project reads data from a file and process the data, or the program writes data to a file.** The project reads data from an external file or writes data to a file as part of the necessary operation of the program."
+- "**The project reads data from a file and processes the data, or the program writes data to a file.** The project reads data from an external file or writes data to a file as part of the necessary operation of the program."
   - The default FileBoardLoader reads the `data` directory to find board files and loads each file in turn.
 It parses the file contents to construct each board and display the obstacles specified in the file.
+The name of each file is used as the name of the board.

 - "**The project accepts user input and processes the input.** The project accepts input from a user as part of the necessary operation of the program."
   - The original Snake Game repo does this.
 I did not particularly extend this functionality except in that I changed how the snake interacts with the board obstacles.

 - "**The project uses Object Oriented Programming techniques.** The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks."
   -  Added classes inlcude `Board`, `BoardLoader`, `FileBoardLoader`, and `RandomBoardLoader`.
-  -  `Board` is essentially a struct for obstacles and board name with no real logic.
+  -  `Board` is essentially a struct for obstacles, bonus, and board name with no real logic.
   -  `BoardLoader` is an abstract class declaring four methods.  `StartBoardLoadingThread` begins the timer to load boards. `LevelTimer` iterates loading boards and sleeping for random intervals.
 There is also a thread safe getter `getBoard`.
 In additon, `BoardLoader::LoadBoard` is a pure virtual function implemented by the concrete derived classes `FileBoardLoader` and `RandomBoardLoader`.
+  -  `MessageQueue` is an auxilliary class in the `BoardLoader.cpp` and header files that safely sends data from one thread to the other.
   - `FileBoardLoader` cycles through all the files in the `data` directory, reading each in turn, to load a board.
   - `RandomBoardLoader` generates a number of random obstacles to generate a board.

 - "**Classes use appropriate access specifiers for class members.** All class data members are explicitly specified as public, protected, or private."
-  - `Board` has private data members `name` and `_obstacles`.
+  - `Board` has private data members `bonus`, `name` and `_obstacles`.
-  - `BoardLoader` has private data members `_mutex`, `_board`, and `_threads`.
+  - `BoardLoader` has private data members `_minLevelMS`, `_maxLevleMS`, `_board`, and `_threads`.
-  - `FileBoardLaoder` has private data members `_nextBoardIndex` and `_boardPaths`.
+  - `FileBoardLaoder` has private data members `_nextBoardIndex`, `_boardDirectoryPath`, and `_boardNames`.
   - `RandomBoardLoader` has private data members `_gridWidth`, `gridHeight`, and `_maxObstacles`.

 - "**Class constructors utilize member initialization lists.** All class members that are set to argument values are initialized through member initialization lists."
+  - `Board`and `RandomBoardLoader`, and `FileBoardLoader` use initialization lists.
+  - `RandomBoardLoader` and `FileBoardLoader` invoke the base class constructor in their initialization lists.
-  - `Board`and `RandomBoardLoader` use initializer lists. `FileBoardLoader` reads file names from disk to initialize its member variables.
+  - `FileBoardLoader` reads file names from disk to initialize its member variables.
 Member variables of `BoardLoader` only need default initialization.

 - "**Classes abstract implementation details from their interfaces.** All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways."
   - All classes and methods are documented.

 - "**Classes encapsulate behavior.** Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions."
-  - `Board` is a struct for the holding state of a board.  `Obstacles` are accessed via a getter.
+  - `Board` is a struct for the holding state of a board.  `Obstacles`, `Name`, and `Bonus` are accessed via getters.
   - `BoardLoader` encapsulates the timer thread for and abstracts the notion of loading boards asynchronously.
 Boards are access via a threadsafe getter.
+  - `MessageQueue` encapsulates passing messages between threads safely.
   - `FileBoardLoader` handles loading boards from files.
   - `RandomBoardLoader` creates random boards.